Konsentus/action.set-env/README.md

-# Set Environment Github Action
+# Set Environment Variables Github Action

 A Github action to read in a configuration file and set the environmental variables based on the values in it.
+If an variable is not present in the environment section, then the default value is used.

 ## How to Use

-With a config.yaml file in the root of your repo:
+With a config.yaml file in the .github folder of your repo:

 ```yml
 default: